Multiple Queries with Multiple Keys: A Precise Prompt Matching Paradigm for Prompt-based Continual Learning: Method

+MQ can be regarded as a prompt ensemble \cite{lester2021power,schick2020exploiting} query for multiple tasks in continual learning.
+Unlike prompt ensemble methods that learn different perspectives of knowledge within a single task, the prompt pool in continual learning stores distinct knowledge across tasks.
+In the context of continual learning, directly combining or voting over the logits from different prompts may lead to suboptimal performance.
+MQMK employs a multi-query mechanism in which each query is locally aligned with a specific task.
+This design helps reduce cross-task interference and knowledge entanglement, making it more suitable for continual learning scenarios characterized by large task discrepancies.

-MQ needs to be executed in the inference process, so $M$ forward passes through the ViT backbone are required to obtain all queries.
-In contrast, SQSK only requires one query without the prompt and one prediction with the selected prompt.
-Therefore, the computational cost of MQMK is approximately $M/2$ times that of SQSK.
-The different $Q_t$ queries are independent of each other.
-Therefore, if computational resources are sufficient, the computation time of MQMK can be reduced to \( 1/{M} \) of the original time.
-The is a theoretical analysis, and the practical results, the parameters analysis and computational costs during the training phase, are discussed in \cref{sec:cost_analysis}.
+Similar to prompt ensemble methods, we do not need to forward \( M \) times through the ViT backbone to obtain the query pool.
+Instead, we replicate a sample \( M \) times, concatenate it with different prompts, and process them in a single batch for parallel inference.
+If computational resources are highly limited (e.g., the batch size is restricted to 1), MQMK-EI is more efficient.
+If computational resources are abundant, the computation time of MQMK, when parallelized, is reduced to half compared to the two-stage serial computations of MQMK-EI and SQSK.
+The MQMK series is training-efficient, achieving approximately a 1/3 speedup compared to the two-stage query process of SQ-based methods.
+This is a theoretical analysis, and the practical results, the parameters analysis and computational costs during the training phase, are discussed in section 3 of supplementary materials.